Italian Democratic Socialist Party (2004): 2008 general election and failed recomposition

-Failed recomposition

-In July 2011, a tribunal in Rome declared Renato D'Andria legitimate secretary of the party.
-Magistro proposed a reconciliation between the two factions; D'Andria did not accept the conditions posed by him.
-In mid November 2011, 28 members out of 31 of the outgoing National Council, including Magistro, left the PSDI in order to form a new party named Social Democrats (iSD).
-On 11 January 2012, on the 65th anniversary of the split of Palazzo Barberini, the PSDI and iSD organized a common event in remembrance of Saragat.
-A recomposition was made difficult by the fact that D'Andria was keen on an alliance with the centre-right (three MPs of PdL, namely Massimo Baldini, Giancarlo Lehner, and Paolo Russo, were close to the new PSDI), while Magistro aligned the iSD with the centre-left.
+In July 2011, a tribunal in Rome declared D'Andria as the legitimate secretary of the party.
+Magistro proposed a reconciliation between the two factions, but D'Andria did not accept the conditions proposed by Magistro.
+In mid-November 2011, 28 members out of 31 of the outgoing national council, including Magistro, left the PSDI in order to form a new party named The Social Democrats (iSD).
+On 11 January 2012, on the 65th anniversary of the split of Palazzo Barberini, the PSDI and iSD organized a joint event in remembrance of Saragat.
+A recomposition was made difficult by the fact that D'Andria was keen on an alliance with the centre-right (three MPs of PdL, namely Massimo Baldini, Giancarlo Lehner and Paolo Russo, were close to the new PSDI and two of them had been members of the old PSDI), while Magistro had aligned the iSD with the centre-left.

-2013 and 2018 general election
+Recent developments

-In the 2013 Italian general election, the PSDI supported the PdL.
-In the run-up of the 2018 Italian general election, the PSDI decided to side with the centre-right Forza Italia, successor of the PdL.
+In the 2013 general election, the PSDI supported the PdL.
+In the run-up of the 2018 general election, the PSDI decided to side with the centre-right Forza Italia (FI), successor of the PdL.

 In 2022, Carlo Vizzini, a former leader of the historical PSDI and later senator of Forza Italia, was elected secretary of the party.
-The PSDI did not in the 2022 Italian general election.
+The PSDI did not contest the 2022 general election.
 According to a faction, the party logo was not deposited at the Ministry of the Interior due to uncertainties about its legitimacy, while the iSD would be the continuation of the historical party.
+Moreover, a third group, led by Mario Calì, also claimed to be the legitimate heir of the old PSDI and participated in the election within Civic Commitment.

+In December 2023 Paolo Preti replaced as secretary Vizzini, who was appointed president.

+In the 2024 European Parliament election the PSDI supported Action, especially the candidates put forward by the Liberal Socialist Association led by Oreste Pastorelli.
+Successively, the party established a political pact with Social Democracy, another re-edition of the PSDI launched in 2022 and heir of iSD.

+In the 2025 regional elections the PSDI supported centre-left candidates, starting from the Calabrian regional election.